stujo/agile-git-workflow/README.md

 ##Close The Issue
 The issue should be automatically linked by the commit comment, close the issue

+##Delete Feature Branch (Optional)
+You can do this immediately to keep the repo tidy, but you may also choose to wait until later
+* Locally - Using ``git branch -d 123124-short-feature-name``
+* On GitHub - Using the option on the _Pull Request_

 ##Now Repeat for the Next _Feature_
 At least until the end of the _Sprint_